dykesb/dykesb-src/content/courses/sta312/index.md

 ## Attributions

 Portions of this syllabus have been adapted from the syllabi of Drs.
-Robert Talbert, John Gabrosek, Neal Rogness (all from GVSU), and Jesse Stommel (from CU Boulder).
+Robert Talbert, John Gabrosek, Neal Rogness (GVSU), and Jesse Stommel (CU--Boulder).